• Home

 How many calories in chickpea soup?

-Overhead close-up photo of vegetable soup garnished with crispy chickpeas, grated parmesan and fresh basil.
+Overhead, extreme close-up photo of vegetable soup with pasta, chickpeas, grated parmesan and fresh basil.

 What to serve with vegetable soup?

-This Italian vegetable soup is hearty enough to be served as a stand-alone meal; however, you can also serve it as a starter or as an accompaniment to a lighter entrée!
-See below for some of my favorite sides dishes to compliment this soup!
+This Italian vegetable soup is hearty enough to be served as a stand-alone meal!
+However, you can also serve pasta and chickpea soup as a starter (appetizer) or as an accompaniment (side dish) to a lighter entrée!
+Below are some of my favorite side dishes to round out and complement this Italian meal!

 9 perfect soup side dishes

-• Bread: Homemade soup begs for some sort of bread for sopping!
+• Bread: Broth-y homemade soup begs for some sort of bread for sopping!
 Rolls, biscuits, garlic bread and crusty artisanal bread are all totally satisfying!

 • Side Salad: A simple side salad is always a great partner for soup!
 Spinach, kale, Caesar and Italian salads are a few of my favorites!
 Or, use your favorite greens and add whatever vegetables you have hanging around your refrigerator!

-• Sandwich: A crispy warm panini or melty grilled cheese both pair fantastically with this soup!
+• Sandwich: A crisp warm sandwich, such as a panini or grilled cheese pair fantastically with chickpea tomato soup!

 • Seasonal Vegetables: Roasted, sautéed, braised or steamed vegetables are a great way to add an extra serving of vegetables to your table!